ff14-advanced-market-search/AzerothAuctionAssassin/README.md

 3. Place the newly downloaded version of `AzerothAuctionAssassin.exe` into the same folder where the old version used to be.

 All of your data is stored in the `AzerothAuctionAssassinData` folder.
 As long as you keep this folder intact, your data will be seamlessly used by the new version of the app you just downloaded.

+# Note on upload times

+Blizzard only sends out new AH data to the API one time per hour, the rest of the time AAA will sit and wait for new data to come out before sending more alerts.
+You can see what minute of each hour blizzard releases new data for your realm [here on our upload times page to find when new alerts will be sent to you.](https://saddlebagexchange.com/wow/upload-timers)